polterguy/polterguy.github.io/documentation/magic.lambda.mime/index.md

 You can encrypt and sign the message in one go, by adding both a private **[sign]** key and its password, in addition to a public encryption key, using **[encrypt]**.
 If you wish to encrypt the same message for multiple recipients, you can add a collection of public PGP keys that will be used to encrypt the message, such as follows.

+**Notice** - Due to an API flaw in MimeKit, and how it looks up private PGP key during parsing end decrypting of MIME messages, the project does not support _decrypting_ of messages yet.
+Once MimeKit implements alternative PGP key storages, or at least hooks to supply your own custom storage, not tied to Gnu Privacy Guard, we might reconsider and support decrypting of MIME messages.

 ```
 mime.create